Modin: Make your pandas code run faster by changing one line of code.

-To use Modin, you do not need to know how many cores your system has and you do not need to specify how to distribute the data.
+To use Modin, you do not need to specify how to distribute the data, or even know how many cores your system has.
 In fact, you can continue using your previous pandas notebooks while experiencing a considerable speedup from Modin, even on a single machine.
-Once you’ve changed your import statement, you’re ready to use Modin just like you would pandas.
+Once you've changed your import statement, you're ready to use Modin just like you would with pandas!

 Faster pandas, even on your laptop

-transparently distributes the data and computation so that all you need to do is
+Modin transparently distributes the data and computation so that you can continue using the same pandas API

 In pandas, you are only able to use one core at a time when you are doing computation of

 any kind.
 With Modin, you are able to use all of the CPU cores on your machine.
-Even in
+Even with a

 import modin.pandas as pd df = pd.read_csv("my_dataset.csv")

-We designed Modin to be modular so we can plug in different components as they develop and improve:
+We designed Modin's architecture to be modular so we can plug in different components as they develop and improve:

 modin.pandas is currently under active development.
 Requests and contributions are welcome!